cameronbrill/portfolio/content/posts/multiple-hackathons.md

 Theres a rhythm to hackathons.
 This includes a lack of sleep.
 If you play your cards right though, you can sleep(I typically sleep 6 hours at hackathons).

 ## write code
+You gotta know a general purpose language or two really well.
+Personally, I always use JavaScript and/or Python during my projects.
+This has always proved to be plenty sufficient for my needs.

 ## optimize